Coronavirus variant first seen in South Africa identified in South Carolina

 The B. 1.351 variant “is capturing the most attention and interest because it has so many mutations and changes in the spike protein, and would be predicted to disrupt binding of most antibodies,” Ricks said.

 But in a sign of just how fast the situation is evolving, he said Tuesday that Lilly’s current antibodies were “predicted to be effective against more than 99 percent of all strains that we see in the United States today.”
-That was hours before it was disclosed that the Brazilian strain had been detected in Minnesota and two days before the South African strain was confirmed in South Carolina.
+That was hours after it was disclosed that the Brazilian strain had been detected in Minnesota and two days before the South African strain was confirmed in South Carolina.

 Scientists believe the antibody cocktail made by Regeneron Pharmaceuticals is still likely to be effective against the variant.
 Although the variant is likely to escape one part of its cocktail, the other component binds to an area that should not be affected by the current mutations, said Jason McLellan, a structural biologist at University of Texas at Austin.